OxyContin maker negotiating settlement worth a reported $12B

 On Monday, an Oklahoma judge found Johnson & Johnson responsible for fueling the state’s opioid crisis and ordered the maker of such familiar household products as Band-Aids and baby powder to pay $572 million to help clean up the problem.

-It was the first opioid lawsuit brought against the industry by a state to go to trial, and activists expressed hope it would turn up the pressure on other companies to settle.
+It was the first opioid lawsuit brought against the industry by a state to go to trial, and activists expressed hope the verdict would turn up the pressure on other companies to settle.

 Members of the Sackler family are major philanthropists who have given money to cultural institutions around the world, including the Smithsonian Institution, New York City’s Metropolitan Museum of Art and London’s Tate Modern.
 But in recent months, institutions have come under pressure to sever ties to the Sacklers and take the family name off their walls.